Life moves to its own rhythms on the gorgeous beaches of Zanzibar off the coast of Tanzania. Paul Biris/Getty Images

 5. Tarangire National Park

-Three hours drive from Arusha town is Tarangire National Park.
-The south of the conservation area is home to a large population of elephants who make their way inland to Lake Manyara and Tarangire, both of which are in Ngorongoro’s rain shadow.
-This pattern illustrates an interesting element of Tanzania’s natural profile: the land has natural corridors that allow elephants and other animals to move undisturbed from park to park.
+Three hours' drive from Arusha, Tarangire National Park is one of the best spots in the country to spot wild elephants.
+The south of the conservation area is home to large herds of pachyderms, which make their way inland to Lake Manyara and Tarangire as other water sources dry up.
+This migration pattern reveals an interesting element of Tanzania’s conservation approach – land corridors allow elephants and other animals to move undisturbed from park to park.

-Another notable attraction in the park are its massive baobab trees, which could be hundreds if not thousands of years old.
+Tarangire National Park is also notable for its massive baobab trees, which have stood here for hundreds if not thousands of years.
 Leopards, baboons and other mammals make great use of the branches of these iconic, majestic trees.

-Set out from Dar-es-Salaam for the 5-hour drive to Nyerere National Park, Africa’s largest reserve.
-(The road is smooth until the last bumpy stretch; a 4WD vehicle is a must.)
-Within its almost 31,000 sq km (11,970 sq miles) roam huge herds of animals: the Big Five, but also certain antelope you rarely find in other parks on the continent.
-Look out for roan antelope, brindled gnu, Lichtenstein’s hartebeest and sable.
+Set out from Dar es Salaam for the 5-hour drive to Nyerere National Park (formerly Selous National Park), Africa’s largest national park.
+Within its almost 31,000 sq km (11,970 sq miles) roam huge herds of animals, including the Big Five, and antelope species you'll rarely find in other parks on the continent.
+Look out for the roan antelope, brindled gnu, Lichtenstein’s hartebeest and sable while you explore on safari.

 7. Lake Manyara National Park

-Only 650 sq km (251 sq miles), Lake Manyara National Park nonetheless makes a mark.
-It is in this park that among the buffalo, hippo, cheetah and giraffe you’ll come across an odd sight: tree-climbing lions.
-Avid bird-watchers can spot some 400 species, including the forest hornbill and pelican.
-On the highly alkaline Lake Natron, thousands of lesser flamingos sift through the pink waters for food.
+Covering just 325 sq km (125 sq miles), Lake Manyara National Park nonetheless makes a mark.
+Inside this park, alongside buffaloes, hippos, cheetahs and giraffes, you’ll come across an odd sight – tree-climbing lions.
+Bird watchers can spot some 400 species, including the forest hornbill and great white pelican.
+On highly alkaline Lake Natron, thousands of lesser flamingos sift through the pink waters for food.

 8. Zanzibar

-The numerous beaches in the Zanzibar Archipelago are simply some of the most gorgeous in the world.
-Most travelers choose to lie out at Nungwi Beach in the north of Unguja (also known as Zanzibar Island).
-If crowds are not your thing, try Muyuni for dolphin spotting, Jambiani for kite surfing and parasailing, Paje for swimming, and Matemwe for diving or snorkeling.
+The numerous beaches that dust the shores of the islands in the Zanzibar Archipelago are simply some of the most gorgeous in the world.
+Most travelers pause to enjoy the stunning sands of Nungwi Beach in the north of Unguja island (also known as Zanzibar Island).
+If crowds are not your thing, try Muyuni for dolphin spotting, Jambiani for kite surfing and parasailing, Paje for swimming, or Matemwe for diving and snorkeling.

-North of Unguja, Pemba Island is a land of thick forests and crystal-clear waters.
-While the weather can be iffy, Misali and Vumawimbi Beaches offer unique diving and snorkeling opportunities.
+Detour: North of Unguja, Pemba Island is characterized by thick forests and crystal-clear waters.
+While the weather can be iffy, Misali and Vumawimbi Beaches offer unique diving and snorkeling opportunities, and there are some idyllic places to stay, including the spectacular Manta Resort.

 9. Gombe Stream National Park

-Just shy of the shores of Lake Tanganyika is Gombe Stream National Park, made famous by Jane Goodall’s behavioral research of the resident chimpanzees.
-Conducted over four decades, her studies are thought to be the longest ever done on any one wild-animal population.
-Within the small (22 sq km/13.5 sq mile) confines of Gombe’s grasslands, woodlands and thick rainforest, you can spot red colobus, blue monkey, olive baboon and red-tailed monkeys in addition to chimps.
+Just shy of the shores of Lake Tanganyika, Gombe Stream National Park was made famous by Jane Goodall’s behavioral research on chimpanzees.
+Conducted over four decades, her studies are one of the longest research projects ever carried out on a single wild animal population.
+Within this 35 sq km (14 sq mile area of grassland, woodland and thick rainforest, you can spot red colobus monkeys, blue monkeys, olive baboons and red-tailed monkeys, as well as Gombe's celebrity chimps.

 10. Stone Town

-For over a thousand years, Stone Town (or Zanzibar Town) was a thriving entrepôt, drawing merchants from as far as Persia, China and Europe who traded guns, textiles, minerals and spices.
-Today, this history can be felt in atmospherically narrow cobbled streets filled with Arab-style buildings, while numerous mosques and the Islamic dress of locals testify to the influence of Islam on the island.
+For over a thousand years, Stone Town – the largest settlement in the Zanzibar archipelago – was a thriving entrepôt, drawing merchants from as far away as Persia, China and Europe, who came here to trade guns, textiles, minerals, spices and enslaved people.
+Today, this long history can be felt in Stone Town's narrow cobbled streets, which are lined with Arab-style buildings and numerous mosques, testifying to the influence of Islam on the island.

 11. Ngorongoro Conservation Area

-Next door to the Serengeti National Park is the UNESCO-designated Ngorongoro Conservation Area, a true natural treasure thanks to its natural importance and beauty.
-Millions of years ago, a series of volcanic eruptions created a mammoth crater that is now home to the highest concentration of mammals in the world.
-(The ensuing ash created the Serengeti plains.)
-In a single Land Rover ride across the crater, it’s not uncommon to witness up to 30,000 animals of multiple species.
-Lions, hyenas, cape buffalo and big tuskers thrive in the swampy areas.
+Next door to Serengeti National Park, the UNESCO-designated Ngorongoro Conservation Area is a true natural treasure, of international importance to wildlife conservation.
+Millions of years ago, a series of volcanic eruptions created a mammoth crater that is now home to the largest concentration of large mammals in the world.
+During a single 4WD safari across the crater floor, it’s not uncommon to witness up to 30,000 animals, including lions, hyenas, zebras, wildebeest, Cape buffalo and big tuskers.

 12. Mafia Island